-People with diabetes management planned for themselves also suffer from diabetes macular edema which leads to the biggest cause of vision loss.
-In order to protect your vision and maintain good eye health, it is first important to know about this eye related problem along with maintaining normal sugar levels.
+People with diabetes also suffer from diabetic macular edema which is one of the biggest causes of vision loss.
+In order to protect your vision and maintain good eye health, it is first important to know about this eye-related problem along with maintaining normal sugar levels.

 What is Diabetic Macular Edema?

-Diabetic macular edema is the leading cause of irreversible blindness among people with diabetes.
-Also known as diabetic retinopathy, this illness involves damage to the small blood vessels of the eye’s retina.
-When the fluid from these damaged blood vessels leaks into the macula, an area in the center of the retina helping with our vision, it causes swelling.
+Diabetic macular edema (DME) is the leading cause of irreversible blindness among people with diabetes.
+This illness involves damage to the small blood vessels of the eye’s retina.
+When the fluid from these damaged blood vessels leaks into the macula, an area in the centre of the retina helping with our vision, it causes swelling.

-Consistently high blood sugar levels weaken the blood vessels in your eyes.
-This can lead to the blood vessels leaking into the retina.
+Consistent high blood sugar levels weaken blood vessels in your eyes.
+This can lead to blood vessels leaking into the retina.
 Due to uncontrolled blood sugar levels, when the fluid seeps into your retina, it can cause diabetic macular edema.
 This leakage leads to swelling in the retina, which hampers the function of your macula.

 Diabetic Macular Edema Symptoms